rycolab/website/content/publication/liual-emnlp-22/index.md

   that makes it easier for the model to pick up on intra-structure dependencies.
 Our method sets the new state of the art on named entity recognition, end-to-end relation extraction, and coreference resolution.
-publication: '*Findings of the Association for Computational Linguistics: EMNL 2022*'
+publication: '*Findings of the Association for Computational Linguistics: EMNLP 2022*'
 links:
 - name: URL
   url: https://arxiv.org/pdf/2210.14698